rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/create-health-monitor.rst

-The following example shows the response for create health monitor:
+The following example shows the response for creating a  health monitor.

-**Example.
-Create health monitor response: JSON**
+**Example: Create a health monitor response in JSON**

 .. code::